Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 <img src='/assets/img/stack-bof-1/stack-3.png'>
  </p>

 The saved address of the last frame pointer is then popped off the stack.
 This because the frame pointer also stores details on the area of memory that called it, including the last frame pointer at `ebp` and the next instruction to be executed at `ebp+4`.
-This is important as the next instruction to be called is a `ret`, which will pop the return address off the stack and jmp to that value.
-This isn't how it actually works but this will illustrate it hopefully.
+This is important as the next instruction to be called is a `ret`, which will pop the return address off the stack and moved into `eip`.
+Since `eip` refers to the next instruction to be executed, execution then jumps to that value.

+Below isn't how it actually works but will illustrate it hopefully.

 ```asm
 pop ebx